aimeos/aimeos-docs/src/frontend/jsonapi/basket-addresses.md

-By default, you can add a billing and delivery address to the basket.
+By default you can add a billing and delivery address to the basket.
 While the delivery address is optional, setting the billing address is almost always mandatory.

 # Add addresses

-To add one or more addresses, you have to pass the data including the "id" and the attributes in a POST request to the server.
+To add one or more addresses you have to pass the data including the "id" and the attributes in a POST request to the server.
 The "id" is in that case the type of the address, i.e. "payment" for the billing address and "delivery" for the corresponding address.

 There are some address attributes that are required when adding or replacing an address: